Harry Takes Out the Knife Again as He Flogs His Memoir

 The tone of the trailer is likely to be greeted with weariness by courtiers in the U.K. who firmly blame Harry and Meghan’s very public trashing of his family for escalating the feud.

-The release of the ITV trailer came just hours after CBS released a trailer for an interview with Harry on 60 Minutes.
-Both interviews will be screened on Sunday, Jan.
+The release of the ITV trailer came just hours after CBS released trailers for an interview with Harry on 60 Minutes.
+Both ITV and CBS’s interviews will be screened on Sunday, Jan.
 8, two days ahead of the book’s publication.

-The CBS trailer shows Harry speaking to Anderson Cooper, but does not include audio of him, relying on a voice-over hyping the interview instead.
+Harry suggested to Cooper he had no choice but to go public, saying, “Every single time I’ve tried to do it privately, there have been briefings and leakings and planting of stories against me and my wife… You know, the family motto is never complain, never explain, but it's just a motto.”

+“They will feed or have a conversation with the correspondent,” Harry claimed.
+“And that correspondent will literally be spoon-fed information and write the story.
+And at the bottom of it they will say that they've reached out to Buckingham Palace for comment.
+But the whole story is Buckingham Palace commenting.

 Few details have emerged about the highly anticipated book, although this weekend it was reported that the biography is so harsh about his brother Prince William that some believe the two may never reconcile.
 A source told The Sunday Times: “There are these minute details, and a description of the fight between the brothers.
 I personally can’t see how Harry and William can reconcile after this.”